federico-arias/federico-arias.github.io/content/posts/pandoc-workflow.md

 ---
-title: "Writing academic papers in Markdown with pandoc and Latex"
+title: "Writing research papers in Markdown with pandoc and Latex"
 description: "A lightweight alternative to PDF documents with pandoc and a .tex template."
 date: "2018-01-22"
 ---

-Traditionally, writing an academic paper involves the use of a word-processor like Microsoft Word or LibreOffice to comply with the formatting requirements posed by popular style guides like APA, Chicago or Harvard.
-These style guides have very specific demands regarding margins, font size, line height and citations.
+Traditionally, writing a research paper involves the use of a word-processor like Microsoft Word or LibreOffice to comply with the formatting requirements posed by popular style guides like APA, Chicago or Harvard.
+These style guides have very specific demands regarding margins, font size, line height, citations and a myriad of other formatting options.

-Wouldn't it be nice if we could forget about formating and focus on the content?
-This is precisely the main objective of this post: to **show you how to include citations and formatting options using already existing tools**, without the formatting hassle that comes with word-processors, and using a formating option.
+Wouldn't it be nice if you could forget about formating and just focus on the content?
+This is precisely the main objective of this post: to **show you how to include citations and comply with formatting guidelines using Latex and Markdown**, without the formatting hassle that comes with word-processors.

 Let's take the following paper as an example.